 20+ creative alternative homework ideas for teachers

-When giving homework, it must always be based upon learning goals your students have to reach, just like in your lessons.
+When giving homework, it must always be based on learning goals your students have to reach, just like in your lessons.
 But it’s sad to see that lots of teachers are using homework as extra lesson time.
 Of course, as a teacher, you’re on a clock.
-But that doesn’t mean your students have to suffer from it and keep on working on those boring textbooks and worksheets at home.
+But that doesn’t mean your students have to suffer from it and keep working on those boring textbooks and worksheets at home.

 20 Creative homework ideas